Key Result

 - Examine the hormonal changes in canola during clubroot development (Strelkov / Hwang)

-Rapid breakdown of clubroot resistance (CR) over the last three years (prior to the start of this project) represents a rapidly increasing constraint to canola production on the Canadian prairies.
+Rapid breakdown of clubroot resistance (CR) over the three years leading up to the start of this project represent a rapidly increasing constraint to canola production on the Canadian Prairies.
 Sources of resistance are limited, so approaches that have the potential to extend the durability of CR genes and allow growers to maintain economic yields in the face of the steady expansion of acreage affected by clubroot are needed.
-The goal of this research is to develop and validate best management practices for producers to manage clubroot in canola fields when no single source of resistance effectively manages all of the pathotypes of clubroot in the region (adoption by producers).
-The goal of a successful IPM program is reduction in spore numbers below economic thresholds.

 Identifying lines of Brassica spp. with quantitative resistance (as opposed to lines with weak, partial resistance) will provide an opportunity to identify and assess the mode(s) of action that underlie this generally durable form of resistance.
 If quantitative resistance (QR) is consistent and durable, CR genes could eventually be stacked into a line with QR to increase the durability of CR resistance.
 Evaluation of multi-gene deployment strategies will identify the approach (stacking vs. gene rotation) that results in the greatest durability of CR resistance (adoption by seed companies, implemented by producers).
 The hormonal changes in canola during clubroot development have never been studied in detail.
 Detailed knowledge of these changes could eventually be used for manipulation of plant hormone homeostasis and signaling that could be used to develop cultivars with increased tolerance to clubroot (adoption by plant breeders).